Counting Collections

 Guest Contributor

-Melissa is a Graphic Designer & Copywriter at Educational Service District 112 who provides design for Math Anywhere’s printed and online materials.
-She is also the mother of four young math-curious kiddos.
+Melissa is an award-winning Senior Graphic Designer & Content Strategist at Educational Service District 112 who provides design for Math Anywhere's printed and online materials.
+She is also the mother of four math-curious kiddos.

 More Biscuits!